Children were in Kershaw home when the father fatally shot mother: Sheriff

 BE THE FIRST TO KNOW: Sign up here for QC News Alerts and get breaking news sent straight to your in

 Deputies responded to calls regarding the incident around 11:41 a.m.
-Sunday to a home on West 3rd Street.
-The caller stated four children from a nearby residence had run to their home stating that their father had shot their mother.
+Sunday, Dec.
+11, at a home on West 3rd Street.
+The 911 caller stated four children from a nearby residence had run to their home stating that their father had shot their mother.

-A 34-year-old woman was found suffering from gunshot wounds and was pronounced dead on the scene.
+Christy Rozier 34, of Kershaw, SC, was found suffering from gunshot wounds and was pronounced dead at the scene.
 A one-year-old child was also found inside the home where the shooting took place sitting in a high chair unharmed, according to the sheriff’s report.

 Hurley Braddy was immediately identified as the suspect and was arrested.
 He faces multiple charges including murder.
 He is being held without bond.

 Arrangements are being made for the care of the children, the sheriff said.
-The children ranged in age from 1 to 16.
+The children ranged in age from one to 16.

 📲 Download the Queen City News app to sty updated on the go.